ASDFDev/PAS-Backend/README.md

 ## Reading Server Output

-You can either read the server output by reading http_response_code or [HttpResponse](https://hc.apache.org/httpcomponents-core-ga/httpcore/apidocs/org/apache/http/HttpResponse.html).
+You can either read the server output by reading http_response_code or through json output.